George230310/CSCI596_Final_Project/README.md

 *A Diagram for Ray Sphere Intersection Cited from Scratchapixel 3.0*

 When it comes to the ray-triangle intersection algorithm, things would get a bit more complicated.
 First of all, the algorithm will calculate if the ray intersect with the plane on which the triangle resides.
 If it does, then the algorithm will calculate the **barycentric coordinates** of intersection point.
-A set of barycentric coordinates express the intersection point as a combination of the three vertices of the triangle using the subarea ratios of the sub-triangles formed by the intersection point and any two vertices.
+A set of barycentric coordinates expresses the intersection point as a combination of the three vertices of the triangle using the subarea ratios of the sub-triangles formed by the intersection point and any two vertices.
 ![Ray-Triangle Intersection](https://la.mathworks.com/matlabcentral/mlc-downloads/downloads/submissions/49670/versions/3/screenshot.jpg)
 *A Diagram for Ray Triangle Intersection Cited from MathWorks*